Analysis of market weights under volatility-stabilized market models: Description of market weights under VSM models

-\begin{proof} The transition density of a BESQ process is explicitly described in \cite[Appendix 7, p.
-549]{yorbook} to be $t^{-1}f(y/t, \theta, x/t)$, where $f(\cdot,k,\lambda)$ is the density of a noncentral chi-square distribution with $k$-degrees of freedom and a noncentrality parameter value $\lambda$.
-In particular, it can be written as a Poisson mixture of central chi-square (or, gamma) densities.
-Thus, we have the following expansion
+\begin{pf} The transition density of a BESQ process is explicitly described in \cite{yorbook}, Appendix 7, page 549, to be $t^{-1}f(y/t, \theta, x/t)$, where $f(\cdot,k,\lambda)$ is the density of a noncentral chi-square distribution with $k$ degrees of freedom and a noncentrality parameter value $\lambda$.
+In particular, it can be written as a Poisson mixture of central chi-square (or gamma) densities.
+Thus, we have the expansion